RyanCMcDonald/lancelot_group_project/README.md

 ## Analysis

+Initial exploratory data analysis was methodical.
+Review of all features was conducted to better understand the data and which features contributed most to food insecurity.
+Once the initial analysis was completed, modeling began.

+   - For some models, all features were utilized and for others,  only subsets of features (those deemed most influential to food insecurity) were used.
+This helped us better understand the influences our features had on our results.

+   - Our production model utilized all numerical features from our primary data set, netting our strongest results, while being the most interpretable.
+Quick run times also helped with out decision.

 The EDA shows that childhood food insecurity rates are much higher and that certain states in the south and west suffer from higher food insecurity than average.
 When investigating which indicators are the strongest predictors for food insecurity; income, employment, access to healthcare, and education are just a few of the leading features.
 Group One’s Tableau visualizations of Food Insecurity vs. Formal Education and Median Household Income show how education levels and income definitely correlate with food insecurity.
 Finally, the time series predictions show food insecurity rates generally decreasing through the USA, but certain states like Louisiana, Mississippi, Arkansas, New Mexico, and Utah will still have higher than average food insecurity in the coming years.

 **A representation of our forcasted MultiVariate Time Series Model is shown below.**